 Gellweiler, S. M. S., 2011.
 Looking through the kaleidoscope: perspectives on the lived experiences of sport event volunteering.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: